Fairy Tail Zero: Plot

-In X679, six-year-old orphan Mavis Vermillion lives on Sirius Island as a servant at the Red Lizard wizards' guild.
+In X679, six-year-old orphan Mavis Vermillion lives on Sirius Island as a servant at the wizards' guild Red Lizard.
 A violent skirmish breaks out between Red Lizard and the rival Blue Skull guild, leaving Mavis the apparent sole survivor alongside Zera, the Red Lizard guild master's daughter, who becomes her friend.
 Seven years later, a trio of treasure hunters – Yuri Dreyar, Precht Gaebolg, and Warrod Sequen – come to the island in search of its sacred relic, the Sirius Orb.
-Yuri contends with Mavis over ownership of the orb until they discover it has already been taken by Blue Skull seven years earlier.
-Mavis forms a truce with the treasure hunters to recover the orb, proposing that Zera accompany them as well.
+Yuri contends with Mavis over ownership of the orb until they realize the long-neglected treasure has already been taken by Blue Skull.
+Mavis forms a truce with the treasure hunters to recover the orb; at her insistence, the hunters begrudgingly allow Mavis to bring Zera.

 The group journeys to the city of Magnolia, where Blue Skull has established a brutal regime.
 Mavis attempts to bluff the guild into returning the orb by using her illusory magic, but fails to deceive the guild's master, Geoffrey.
 Outmatched, the group retreats into a nearby forest where Mavis encounters Zeref, an infamous dark wizard.
 Unaware of his identity, Mavis expresses sympathy for Zeref upon realizing he is afflicted with a curse that kills all life around him against his will.
 Grateful for her company, Zeref agrees to teach the treasure hunters how to use magic so they can combat Blue Skull, becoming friends with Mavis in the process.

 After Mavis and her friends successfully overthrow Blue Skull and capture Geoffrey, she discovers that the orb has become contaminated with evil magic.
 Yuri ignores her warnings and takes the orb for himself, becoming possessed by its magic and unwillingly fusing with Blue Skull's massive skeletal dragon, which rampages mindlessly through the city.
 Mavis exorcises the magic from Yuri by casting Law, a prototype spell learned from Zeref, which permanently halts Mavis's physical age as a side effect.

 Guilt-ridden over Mavis's sacrifice, Yuri dedicates his life to protecting her.
-After Mavis accepts his friendship, he confesses to her that no one can see or hear Zera besides her, revealing Zera to be a sentient illusion that Mavis subconsciously created in place of the real Zera, who died during Blue Skull's raid on the island.
-With Zera's encouragement, Mavis accepts her as an illusion, causing her to disappear.
+After Mavis accepts his friendship, he confesses that no one can see or hear Zera besides her, revealing Zera to be a sentient illusion that Mavis subconsciously created in place of the real Zera, who died during Blue Skull's raid on Sirius Island.
+Mavis accepts Zera as an illusion with her encouragement, causing Zera to disappear.
 To protect and reassure the people of Magnolia, Mavis and the treasure hunters organize the Fairy Tail guild in Zera's memory, with Mavis serving as guild master.